cancerit/QUANTS/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for the nf-core/sge pipeline
+about: Suggest an idea for the QUANTS pipeline
 labels: enhancement
 ---

 <!--
-# nf-core/sge feature request
+# QUANTS feature request

 Hi there!